hamza5999/Expense-Tracker/README.md

 - Used padding widget to add padding around widgets
 - Used spacer widget to add space between multiple widgets
 - Formatted date using an external package named intl
+- Used appBar property of Scaffold widget to create an app bar
+- Made a button that only contains an icon using the IconButton
+- Used theme property of Scaffold to add Material3 (default is Material2) app bar using ThemeData widget